framaRAMA/framarama/README.md

 * 💡 `xinput` - register keystrokes for fallback commands

-After application startup (command see general setup) you can open the frontend setup in the browser.
+After application startup (command see general setup) you can open the frontend setup in the browser (see URL above).

 ## Docker